 ´ Come in to see us for an assessment

 A fraenum (or frenulum) is a small fold of tissue that checks or limits the movements of an organ part.
-Lip and Tongue tied procedures are a commonly undertaken to help all the family.
+'Lip and Tongue' tied procedures are commonly undertaken to help all the family.

-At DentalCareXtra, we are able to perform a procedure called a frenectomy which help to improve your baby's lip and/or tongue mobility and functionality and allow them to properly latch on and draw milk from the breast.
+At DentalCareXtra, we are able to perform a procedure called a frenectomy* which helps to improve your baby's lip and/or tongue mobility and functionality and allow them to properly latch on and draw milk from the breast.

 We love to see infants and families in our clinic, and we will do our very best to fit you in as quickly as possible.

-Call us to book in for a consultation for frenectomy of the lip or tongue tie.
+Contact Us to book in for a consultation for frenectomy of the lip or tongue tie.

-Dr Hany is one of very few providers of laser surgery in Australia who performs tongue-tie surgery in infants.
-Due to the unique skill, it has been a huge increase in demand from lactation consultants and parents for such a service.
+Dr Hany is one of very few providers of LASER surgery in our region who performs frenectomy surgery on infants.
+Due to the unique skill, there has been a huge increase in demand from Lactation Consultants, Speech Therapists and Chiropractors for parents for such a service.

-A. Commonly diagnosed by Lactiation Consultatnt who are experience in this area.
-Addition to the symptoms of nipple pain and damage, loss of suction on the nipple (and subsequent air-intake, leading to gassiness), poor breast milk intake and clicking sounds, you may notice that your baby's tongue cannot protrude beyond his or her lips.
+A. Commonly diagnosed by Lactation Consultants who are experienced in this area.
+Addition to the symptoms of nipple pain and damage - loss of suction on the nipple (and subsequent air-intake, leading to gassiness), poor breast milk intake and clicking sounds, you may notice that your baby's tongue cannot protrude beyond his or her lips.
 Other indications are: if the tongue cannot be moved sideways; the tongue tip is notched or heart-shaped; or if when the tongue is extended, the tongue tip may look flat or square instead of pointed.
 In older children and adolescents, an upper lip-tie can be associated with a gap between the front teeth.

-Tongue Tie Lip Tie
+Lip Tie Tongue Tie